preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 This is an ongoing, preliminary documentation for a new option to come in Omnia 6.5.

 If Page Collection settings allow it, authors can invite co-authors for the page.
-Regarding permissions, co-authors will be authors, there's no separate permission for co-authors.
+Regarding permissions, co-authors will simply be authors, there's no separate permission for co-authors.

+Aonther thing to be aware of is that inheritance will be broken when co-authors are invited, as the permission settings will be specific for the page.

 For more information about the settings, see: :doc:`Page Collections </pages/page-collections/index>`